 Can I Add Oil To A Hot Engine?
-What Happens When You Put Oil In A Hot Engine?
+What Happens?

 Yes.
 Technically, you can.
-Most cars’ engines are made of heavy-duty substances, which are unlikely to rust or get damaged due to excessive temperature.
+Most cars’ engines are made of heavy-duty substances, which are unlikely to rust or damage due to excessive temperature.
 A little oil surely will not hurt it one bit.

 A sizzling engine causes liquids and oils of all types to jostle under heated engine temperature, causing huge splashbacks.
 Imagine if some of these drops were flung onto her skin.